 - Custom Box

+In the first four options, you can choose they type of meat but not the exact cuts.
 The Custom Box is the only box where you get to choose exactly what goes in your box.
-As you register and/or login to change your order for the month, you can pick whether you want ground pork or ground beef or a whole chicken…
+As you register and/or login to change your order for the month, you pick whether you want ground pork or ground beef or a whole chicken…

-Each package comes in two different sizes: Classic (9-14 lbs of meat for about 24 meals) or Big (18-26 lbs of meat for about 48 meals).
+Each package comes in two different sizes: Classic Box (9-14 lbs of meat for about 24 meals) or Big Box (18-26 lbs of meat for about 48 meals).

 The Quality of Butcher Box Meat